Table of Contents

 Drainage is an important aspect whenever you think about planting anything.
 If the soil’s drainage is poor, the water will get collected at one point making the soil compact itself and choking the roots of the cannabis plants.

 This condition makes it hard for the weed plants to absorb iron naturally available in the soil in small quantities, although enough for the plant’s growth.
-When you want to plant cannabis in the ground, always avoid clay soil since it has poor drainage.
+When you want to plant marijuana in the ground, always avoid clay soil since it has poor drainage.

 Note that clay soil tends to hold water, making it a poor growing medium for the growth and development of marijuana plants.
 Many weed growers prefer the use of potting mix since it has good drainage and high-quality organic elements.